matthewleach/enki-web/web/web-introduction/html-css-browser.md

 An **HTML** web page will display text, images, links, and containers, but has little control over how that content appears.

 A **CSS** document will provide the rules for how the text, images, links, and containers should appear - whether it's setting text to bold or italic, setting width, height, and position for an image or container.
-If `.css` file is opened in a browser, the browser would just display the **CSS** code exactly as it is written in a code editor.
+If a `.css` file is opened in a browser, the browser would just display the **CSS** code exactly as it is written in a code editor.

 Let's say we have 2 files:
 ```